UtrechtUniversity/ricgraph/website/what-is-ricgraph.md

 * You can extend Ricgraph.

 ## Next steps
-Read about [exploring collaborations between (sub-)organizations with Ricgraph](collaborations-with-ricgraph.md).
+Read about [explore collaborations between (sub-)organizations with Ricgraph](collaborations-with-ricgraph.md).
 Go to the [contact page](contact.md).